mapbender/mapbender-documentation/en/elements/basic/ruler.rst

 Line/Area Ruler
 ***************

 The ruler is used to draw a line or area and display its length or area in a dialog.
-You need a :ref:`button` to show this element.
+The element can be used in the sidepane or with a :ref:`button`.
-Each ruler element can only measure either lines or areas.
-To use both functions (measuring areas and lines) in an application, you need two buttons that are in the same pre-defined group.
+Selecting a type determines whether the element measures lines or areas or whether the user makes the selection.

 .. image:: ../../../figures/ruler.png
      :scale: 80